sakey01/blog/README.md

 ## Features
 - Sign up / Sign in with Firebase Auth
 - Create public posts
-- View other public posts stored in Firbase DB
+- View public posts
-- Know who posted what
+- Custom usernames to know who posted what
 - Like system so each user can only like a post

 ## Dependencies